 |Getting right into the art at Untitled|

-But Art Basel Miami - technically, Miami Beach, but for the snowbound, that's a tautology - is something else: a big chunk of the above palette crammed into a single week, with glitzy parties, street happenings and dips in the Hockney-blue ocean to give your feet and eyeballs a break from traipsing the endless labyrinths of canvas-crammed booths.
+But Art Basel Miami - technically, Miami Beach (for the snowbound, Miami Beach is a tautology) is something else: a big chunk of the abovementioned palette crammed into a single week, with glitzy parties, street happenings and dips in the Hockney-blue ocean to give your feet and eyeballs a break from traipsing the endless labyrinths of canvas-crammed booths.

 What's not to love?